Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/02/boards-queues-truth.md

 ## Boards are truth

 A second problem with multiple boards is that you have no definite source of truth.
-You can’t look at “the board” and see all of your work in progress.
+You can't look at "the board" and see all of your work in progress.
 You end up generating lots of confusion and lose your ability to manage the work.
 Questions will arise, such as:

 - Where will you pull your next task from?
 - What are you working on right now?